 The very easy step of putting lids on your saucepans when using them will ensure your pot heads up quicker and therefore you use less energy.

 Fill up your oven

-Batch cooking is an effective way to keep costs low, put everything you need to cook in the oven at once rather than re-heating it at different times.
+If you are going to use your oven, batch cooking is an effective way to keep costs low, put everything you need to cook in the oven at once rather than re-heating it at different times.

 Open your oven after cooking

 Open your oven door after cooking to utilise the heat from the cooking process – this may save you turning on the heating for a little evening boost.

 Use a slow cooker over your oven whenever possible.
 A slow cooker uses up less energy than a conventional oven so if you've got the time, whip up a tasty slow-cooked meal instead.

 Don't boil on the hob

 Use a kettle to boil water for your hob when cooking something like pasta as believe it or not, this will cost you less when it comes to your bills!

 Do a deep clean